SaidulHaq/SaidulHaq/README.md

 ### Hi there, I'm Sadi👋 <br/>
 a young, enthusiastic, and self-motivated QA with a bachelor's degree in Information Technology.
 Trained and proficient in both manual and automation software testing.
 Passionate about utilizing SQA best practices to enhance software quality and customer satisfaction.<br/>

-Currently i'm learning manual and automated software testing.
-In addition, I have experience as a web developer, system analyst and have a solid knowledge of data analysis.
+Currently, I'm undergoing manual and automated software testing training.
+In addition, I have experience as a Front-End developer, system analyst and have a solid knowledge of data analysis.

 ## Skills: